Kong/docs.konghq.com/app/konnect/updates.md

 : Every organization starts with one `default` runtime group.
 Additional custom runtime groups are an enterprise-only feature.

-: Learn more about [runtime groups](/konnect/runtime-manager/runtime-groups/), then read up on how to manage them with the [UI or with decK](/konnect/runtime-manager/manage-runtime-groups/).
+: Learn more about runtime groups and managing them through the [Runtime Manager](/konnect/runtime-manager/), or [manage runtime groups with decK](/konnect/runtime-manager/declarative-config/).

 : With runtime groups come a few other changes to runtime management for all organizations:
   * Certificate rotation and management: